Approaching The Bubble – Satellites Vs. Freezeouts

-Bubble play is dependant on several factors, including your stack size, the tendencies of your opponents and whether simply getting ‘into the money’ is important to you (as opposed to building your stack for the final table).
+Bubble play is dependent on several factors, including your stack size, the tendencies of your opponents and whether simply getting ‘into the money’ is important to you (as opposed to building your stack for the final table).
 Opponents will also have their own agenda – often dictated by their own stack size.
 It is the interplay of these factors that shape tournament bubble strategy.

 In a satellite tournament all of the paying places are identical – usually a seat in a bigger tournament.
 Here stack sizes are the only important factor.
 The first thing to do when approaching the bubble of a satellite is to review the stack sizes of your opponents.
 If there are still several tables in play it is likely that there are a number of small stacks among the remaining players.
 Comparing their stacks to the blinds and antes will quickly give you an idea of how long each player can last.

 If you have a medium or large stack then satellite bubble play usually involves doing absolutely nothing!
 That is to say that if you can fold into the paying places, especially when blinds are very high, then it is usually correct to do so.
 There is no benefit to playing hands other than aces (and even these can be folded in the right circumstances).